Catografix/docs/articles/clients.md

 ![](/media/articles/clients/applications-addon-types.png)

-Addons are extensions associated with applications and are typically used in 2 different scenarios:
+Addons are extensions associated with Clients and are typically used in 2 different scenarios:

-* **Accessing external APIs**: using the delegation endpoint an access token for the application can be exchanged for an access token to a third party service (like [Salesforce](/server-apis/salesforce), Amazon, Azure, Firebase, ...).
+* **Accessing external APIs**: using the delegation endpoint an access token for the Client can be exchanged for an access token to a third party service (like [Salesforce](/server-apis/salesforce), Amazon, Azure, Firebase, ...).
 * **Integrating with applications using SAML2/WS-Federation**: enables authentication through Auth0 for applications that support SAML2/WS-Federation like Dropbox, SharePoint, ...
 The most popular SaaS applications with SAML support are already covered as recipes that will automatically configure the SAML2/WS-Federation addon (in the dashboard under [SSO Integrations](${uiURL}/#/externalapps)).
-By enabling the addon for an application you can configure every aspect of the SAML2/WS-Federation integration, allowing you to integrate with any custom/SSO integration that we haven't covered yet.
+By enabling the addon for a Client you can configure every aspect of the SAML2/WS-Federation integration, allowing you to integrate with any custom/SSO integration that we haven't covered yet.

 ![](/media/articles/clients/applications-sso-integrations-overview.png)